IIITLucknowSWEngg/CSITTeam022/Assignment 1/URD.md

 ## **1. Introduction**

-The MedPlus Clone project is a digital health platform that offers users the ability to browse and purchase medicines, schedule home deliveries, and consult with medical professionals.
+The MedPlus Clone project is a digital health platform that offers users the ability to browse and purchase medicines and schedule home deliveries.
 This document outlines the user requirements for the MedPlus Clone system, which includes functionalities designed to ensure seamless and efficient user interactions with the platform.

 The goal of the MedPlus Clone is to provide an easy-to-use, secure, and scalable platform for users to access health-related services online.